 The safety and well being of students traveling abroad for University purposes is of the utmost importance to the Learning Abroad Center.
 However, there is always risk in international travel, and the University cannot guarantee the safety of students abroad.
-In addition to reviewing the materials within these health and safety pages, take a moment to review University-wide resources on Safety Abroad, including incident data.
+In addition to reviewing the materials within these health and safety pages, take a moment to review University-wide resources on Safety & Education Abroad, including incident data.

 - Do not leave your bags or belongings unattended at any time.